schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/consulting.md

 There are various support channels available if you are having trouble using SchemaCrawler, think you may have found a bug, or want advice with using SchemaCrawler in your project.

 **Professional Support Packages** provide you with direct access to the author of SchemaCrawler, to help you with advice with using SchemaCrawler in your project, and for consulting assignments for implementation.
+Custom licensing terms for commercial use can be arranged if needed.
 Please contact Sualeh Fatehi <sualeh@hotmail.com> for details on a Professional Support Package to suit your needs.

 **Community Support** is available on [Stack Overflow].
 Helpful SchemaCrawler users, including the developer of SchemaCrawler, read messages on Stack Overflow.
 Please read *Guidelines for Support* below.